V.League 1: Television rights

 Television rights have been one of the most pressing issues in the top-tier club competition in Vietnam for many years.
 The first time V.League "sold" television rights was in the 2005 season.
 However, the value of the contract signed between VFF and the television stations at that time was not really significant.
 In order for a match to be broadcast live, VFF and the clubs had to pay a fee and even cover the cost of accommodation, travel, and allowances for the television station.

 At the end of 2010, the V.League broadcasting rights were sold by VFF to An Vien Television (AVG) for 20 years, with a price of VND 6 billion for the first year and then a 10% annual increase.
 However, after the establishment of VPF, this company took back the V.League broadcasting rights contract from AVG and committed to exploiting at least VND 50 billion per year from the broadcasting rights.
 However, the deal fell through at the last minute after bầu Kiên was arrested.

 In October 2022, VPF reached a television rights agreement with FPT Telecom for 5 seasons, from the 2023 season to the 2026–27 season.
 The agreement ensures that each year, FPT Telecom will pay 2.5 million USD for one season, 20 times higher than the previous contract, and on average, each club will receive several billion dong in television rights in one season.

-Clubs
+Teams

-2025–26 season
+2026–27 season

-Fourteen clubs compete in the V.League 1's, with two coming from the V.League 2's previous season:
+Fourteen clubs compete in V.League 1, with two coming from the V.League 2's previous season: